kamkaykam/invoice/README.md

 # ICUnet E-Rechnungsassistent

 ## Overview
-ICUnet E-Rechnungsassistent is a Node.js-based backend for processing and validating electronic invoices in XML format.
-It uses SQLite for local data storage and includes PDF generation and authentication features.
+ICUnet E-Rechnungsassistent is a full-stack application with a **Node.js** backend and a **React.js** frontend for processing and validating electronic invoices in XML format.
+It uses **SQLite** for local data storage and includes PDF generation and authentication features.

 ## Prerequisites
 Ensure you have the following installed: